-The ball is placed on the penalty spot, at the end of the field closest to the goal being defended.
-The attacking robot is positioned 1 meter behind the penalty spot, facing the ball.
-This spot is denoted with a small dot made with a felt-tip pen.
+Referees place the ball, the striker robot, and goal keeper.
+The ball is placed on the penalty spot closest to the goal being defended.
+The striker robot is positioned 1 meter behind the penalty spot, facing the ball and the goal.
+(This striker position is denoted by a small dot made with a felt-tip pen.)
 The goal keeper is placed with its feet on the goal line and in the center of the goal.

 Neither robot shall move their legs before the penalty kick starts.
 Movements of the robot's head and arms are allowed as long as the robot does not locomote.
 Technically, the robots are in the set state when waiting for the penalty kick to start.
-If robots are not listening to the GameController, they are in the penalized state instead.
 The robots are started by switching to the playing state.